unmonoqueteclea/unmonoqueteclea.github.io/_notes/2020-03-02-dark-side-software-community.md

 Comments like:

-   - A startup founder advertising its employment company
+   - A startup founder advertising its own employment company

    - People criticizing the OP because he said that he is squatting someone else property